-2.2 Key Scientific Resources for Model Inputs
+Key Scientific Resources for Model Inputs

 AIR's approach to catastrophe modeling is one of both scientific rigor and transparency.
 The most important job of our scientists and engineers is to keep abreast of the scientific literature, evaluate the latest research findings, and conduct original research of their own.
 In doing so, AIR's highly-credentialed research team ensures that our models incorporate the most current scientific knowledge in climate science, meteorology, hydrology, seismology, and wind and earthquake engineering.
 Data sources used in the course of model development are provided throughout the model documentation.
-In light of Solvency II, ASOP and other regulatory requirements, AIR provides a consolidated section on data sources, which is available in Section 1, "Facts-at-a-Glance", in the model description documents.
+In light of Solvency II, ASOP and other regulatory requirements, AIR provides a consolidated section on data sources, available in the section "Facts-at-a-Glance" in each model description documents.

 The data sources that are used to develop the industry exposure database can be found in the CATRADER section of the model description documents.
-They are also provided in the AIR Industry Exposure Database (IED) documents.
+They are also provided in the AIR Industry Exposure Database documents.

-2.3 Reliance on Experts
+Reliance on Experts